-Now if there is one thing London is known for it is diversity and its penchant for the unique and original.
-This has manifested itself in many forms over the years, but one that is taking the capital by storm is that of its unusual dining experiences.
+Now if there is one thing London is known for it is diversity and its penchant for the unique and original experiences.
+This has manifested itself in many forms over the years, but one that is taking the capital by storm is that of its unusual and unique dining experiences.

 Some of the best restaurants in London are those that offer something unique, whether that be the setting in which you are dining, the entertainment that is going on in the background or even the food itself, there is always something different to try in London.
 So before you finish that London business management course in the City be sure to visit these incredible eateries for an unusual dining experience to try in London.